 The trouble is that accountants often take on an FPI policy but do not promote it actively to their clients.
 “This can make things worse later,” says Markel.
 “It’s an awful conversation if your client has to pay the extra fees for an investigation, then finds you could have spoken to them about protecting against that but didn’t.
 As part of your client relationship, you should always try to put them in the best possible position.
 So, talking to clients about your FPI policy is a professional and moral responsibility.”

 Another problem is that, too often, FPI providers sell their product to accountants but fail to help them get the best value from it.
 “The industry needs to up its game,” says Markel.
-“Providers need to supply accountants with more than just marketing material, such as leaflets, flyers, and letters they can mail to clients.
+“Providers need to supply accountants with more than just marketing material to clients.
 We need to provide guidance that enables the accountant, with our support, to maximise the benefit of their scheme, not only for them but more importantly their clients.”

 Partnership relationships